Adult Book Lists

 The Once and Future King — T.H.
 White

-King Arthur learns his lessons from Merlin the Magician, creates Camelot, and the Knights of the Round Table, and loves and loses Guinevere.
+King Arthur learns from Merlin, creates Camelot, and the Knights of the Round Table, and loves and loses Guinevere.

 Passage to India — E.M.
 Forster

 East and West clash in India when an English woman accuses an Indian man of attacking her.

 A handsome young man’s portrait becomes a mirror, increasingly grotesque, of his true inner self.